sr320/course-btea/README.md

-# \course-btea

-## Bioinformatics for Transcriptomic and Epigenomic Analyses
+# Bioinformatics for Transcriptomic and Epigenomic Analyses

 20-24 October 2015